Aviah/one-click-django-polls-tutorial/tutorial_part2.md

 	you@dev-machine: .././manage.py runserver

-And browse to the admin site, at **127.0.0.1:8000/admin**.
+And browse to the admin site, at `127.0.0.1:8000/admin`.
 The admin login page should appear:

-1. login with site root username and password you provided when installing one-click-django-dev.
+1. login with the site-root username & password.
+You provided these credetials when you installed the one-click-django-dev.
 2. The next page is "Site Administration", you should see the "Questions" row, under "Polls".
 Click "Questions"
 3. Click "Add question"
 4. For "Question Text" write "What's Up?"